LogoLogo

 If you want to avoid installing anything locally, you can use Docker to run a pre-built image with the entirety of the Quil SDK and JupyterLab pre-installed.
 See Quil SDK Docker Imagefor setup instructions.

-Start by downloading the quilc and qvm binaries for your operating system.
+Start by for your operating system.
 Then, follow the instructions for your platform to install them:

 macOS